 What is a Dead Letter Queue?

-It allows to store messages which meets certain criteria.
+It allows for to storage of messages which meets certain criteria.

 - Incorrect Message Payload